tamimcsedu19/SimpleMarketPlace/README.md

 3. Category
 4. Cart

 You can experiment with it , browse the models to see how query is done.

+To run , first make sure mongodb is running on the default port.
+Then you can run the DummyData.js file to insert some **dummy** data into mongodb.
+Data will be inserted in database named *ecommerce*